African American Multi-Generational Trauma & Implementing Models of Change

 We will be offering a community focused course later in the year.

-Pending CEU credit from the NASW
+Pending CEU credit from the NASW + NBCC

 This course focuses on the suffering and traumas associated with the African experience in America inclusive of the periods of capture, transport, enslavement, emancipation leading up to current times.
 Multigenerational patterns of adaptive behaviors passed along through generations will be explored with an emphasis on assessment and interventions using evidence based, culture specific, and social justice models.